ember-learn/guides-source/guides/release/components/built-in-components.md

 You can also use the
 [`<Input />`](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/if?anchor=input)
-helper to create a checkbox by setting its `type`:
+helper to create a checkbox by setting its `@type`:

 ```handlebars
 <label for="admin-checkbox">Is Admin?</label>